Topics Map > PD LEARNING PATH > BN Learning Path

 - Below is an example of the report run based on a date range versus a PayRun ID.

 - Note in this example, employee #1 (first three rows shown) is an Academic Staff employee who has routinely worked more than an average of 20 hours per week over the past three months.
 The value of "F" or Full Employer Share on the UW Benefits Tab on Job Data is correct.
 This employee should be monitored to make sure average hours do not drop below the threshold indicating a change in the Health Rate Field should be made.

 13. If/when the report indicates that an employee should be changed from the Full Employer Share to the Less Than Half Time Rate or vice versa, a Job Row must be added effective the first of the month following the pay period in which they have either met the hours threshold or dropped below that threshold provided the employee is given sufficient advanced notice.
 (Payrolls that fall outside the first of the month through the last day of the month may need a payline adjustment and future retro will need to be monitored.)

 14. When the Job Row is entered to change the Health Rate Field, the employee will be moving to a new Benefit Program and consequently will appear on the MSC Event Evaluation Report.
-For more information on this report, please reference the following KB document: BN - MSC Event Evaluation Report .
+For more information on this report, please reference the following KB document: Reviewing the MSC Event Evaluation Report in HRS .

 For information on how to change a value on the UW Benefits Tab, please see the KB listed under Related Jobaids below.